Background pattern

 Nimenrix should not be mixed with other vaccines.

-Instructions for reconstitution of the vaccine with the solvent in pre-filled syringe:
+Instructions for reconstitution of the vaccine with the solvent in the pre-filled syringe:

 Nimenrix should be reconstituted by adding the entire contents of the pre-filled syringe to the vial containing the powder.

-To know how to insert the needle in the syringe, see the explanatory drawing.
-However, the syringe provided with Nimenrix may be slightly different (without screw thread) from the syringe described in the drawing.
+To learn how to insert the needle into the syringe, see the explanatory drawing.
+However, the syringe provided with Nimenrix may be slightly different (without a screw thread) than the syringe described in the drawing.
 In this case, the needle should be inserted without screwing.

-1. Remove the cap of the syringe by turning it counterclockwise while holding the body of the syringe with the other hand (avoid holding the plunger of the syringe).
+1. Unscrew the syringe cap by turning it counterclockwise while holding the syringe body with the other hand (avoid holding the syringe plunger).

 1. Insert the needle into the syringe